 Incomplete applications will not be considered.

 This recruitment will remain open until filled; however, candidates are encouraged to apply early in the process for optimal consideration.
-The submission deadline for the first review of resumes is June 5, 2022.
+The submission deadline for applications has been extended to July 24, 2022.

 Alameda CTC is an equal opportunity employer encouraging workforce diversity and is committed to ensuring that no person is excluded from participation in, denied the benefits of, or discriminated against under its hiring or other activities on the basis of race, color, creed, sex, gender, religion, marital status, registered domestic partnership status, age, national origin or ancestry, physical or mental disability, veteran status, sexual orientation, gender identity/gender expression, or medical condition including genetic characteristics.
 Title VI of the Civil Rights Act of 1964 provides protections against discrimination based on race, color and national origin; and 49 United States Code Section 5332 provides additional protections against discrimination based on religion, national origin, sex, disability, or age.

 Employment at Alameda CTC is at-will.